ag143/workshop/PowerBI/notes.md

 **Impact analysis** provides you the tools to understand how making changes to a dataset will impact downstream reports and dashboards

-**bin**: You can set the bin size for numerical and time fields in Power BI Desktop.
+**bin**(equal-sized groups): You can set the bin size for numerical and time fields in Power BI Desktop.
 You can make bins for calculated columns, but not for measures.
 Use binning to right-size the data that Power BI Desktop displays.

 **build** permission to dataset.
 For shared dataset, it is possible to grant 'build (report)' permission to recipients